Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 In **Lines 22-27** an IP Connection to the Brick Daemon is established and the Brick and Bricklet device objects are created.

-We configure the Rotary Poti Bricklet, such that it calls the function ``cb_position`` every time the position of the potentiometer changes.
+We configure the Rotary Poti Bricklet, to call the function ``cb_position`` every time the position of the potentiometer changes.
 **Line 29** configures this callback to be triggered with a period of 50ms if the position changes.
 If the position is unchanged there won't